noah-goodrich/snowflake-examples/cdk/README copy.md

 # Snowflake Data Platform Foundation

-This project implements a scalable data platform using Snowflake, managed through infrastructure as code using AWS CDK.
+This project contains the foundational infrastructure for our Snowflake data platform, managed via AWS CDK.

-> **Note**: For development environment setup, please follow the instructions in `../vscode-devcontainer/README.md` first.
+> **Prerequisites**: Before proceeding, please follow the setup instructions in the `../vscode-devcontainer/README.md` first.
+This will ensure your development environment is properly configured.

 ## Initial Setup